Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 ```

 The **for** statement (and the for loop that it generates) is an extremely useful and common happening in C/C++. it is divided into three parts by semicolons.
 In our case, the three sections are as follows:
-- **f = first** - this is the initialization section, where you can initialize any variable before the for loop starts
+- **f = first** - this is the initialization section, where you can initialize any variable before the "for loop" starts
   - If needed you can initialize more than one variable by separating with commas.
 Example: **f = first, c = 1**
   - You can even define and initialize new variables in the initialization section that only affect the for loop.
 Example: **int new_variable = 7, f = first, c = 1**
 - **f < beyond_maximum** - this is the definition of the **condition** that must be true to execute anything in the for statement